Updated: Jun 30

 We have an inbuilt mechanism that prepares us for sleep, melatonin, a natural hormone is released as it reacts to light so when it becomes darker your brain begins to secrete more melatonin, This applies to screen light too, whether that’s the television, iPad or laptop, even your phone, so no matter how tempting it is to have those in front of you, put them aside at some point during your evening.

 Create the perfect space for sleep, leave the tech in another room, it’s so tempting to pick it up during those early wakeful hours which just prolongs going back off to sleep, you start scrolling, commenting and even shopping!!
 Not good at all.

 Remove any clutter, having a clear space improves the stress levels.
 If the bedroom is busy your mind is busy too.

-Have a gratitude journal, going off to sleep with positive thoughts helps to lift your emotional state.
+Have a gratitude journal.
+Going off to sleep with positive thoughts in your mind helps to lift your emotional state.

-“The idea of eight continuous hours of sleep is what people think they should be aiming for, but eight hours ‘consolidated sleep’ isn’t based on biological needs – it’s fairly recent invention.
+“The idea of eight continuous hours of sleep is what people think they should be aiming for, but eight hours ‘consolidated sleep’ isn’t based on biological needs.
 Before the Industrial Revolution, people did not sleep continuously, but in two phases.
 So, if you tend to wake in the middle of the night and stay awake for a bit, you might find it comforting to know that’s how your ancestors slept.”
 Dr Diletta De Cristofaro

-Keep a notebook by your bed, when you have 101 thoughts racing at 2 in the morning, write them down.
+Keep a notebook by your bed, when you have thoughts racing, writing them down can help.

-Bed is the perfect place to be even if sleep does evade you for a while, you are cosy and warm, to relax is just as important as your body is healing.
+Bed is a perfect place to be even if sleep does evade you for a while.
+You are cosy and warm, to relax is just as important as your body is healing.